Similar thoughts affect people differently, which means it’s all a matter of perspective.

 It’s in my best interest to take a practical approach towards fear when it presents itself.
 Otherwise, I’ll compound my condition and allow superficial images to rule since I cannot differentiate from the actual threat.
 Upon each interpretation, I’ll increasingly jump out of my skin in response to a conclusion that doesn’t match the real scene.

-So really, there’s only one clear choice ahead!
-And that is to face my fears.
+So really, there’s only one clear choice ahead.
+And that is to face my fears instead.